Black Gold School Division

 Please take note of the following important dates:

-Candidates have until noon to declare their intentions to run for trusteeship.
+Candidates have until noon to declare their intention to run for trusteeship.

 Albertans will vote for their school board trustees as part of the municipal general elections.
-Check out our 2021 Candidate Profiles webpage before making an informed choice at the polls.
+Check out our 2025 Candidate Profiles webpage (coming soon) before making an informed choice at the polls.

 Black Gold School Division is governed by a Board of Trustees.
 There are seven (7) positions elected by public school taxpayers: